Probing anomalous Higgs couplings in $H \to Z V$ decays: Introduction

-We first calculate the SM contribution of the three processes and their respective interferences to the $H\to ZV$ decay.
-We also write down the most general $H Z V$ vertex and derive corresponding angular asymmetries from it.
-These asymmetries have been discussed in Ref.~\cite{Modak:2013sb,Modak:2014zca} in the context of $H \to Z Z^*\to 4 \ell$ and also in Ref~.\cite{Buchalla:2013mpa} to probe non standard Higss coupling via angular analysis.
-They provide powerful tools which can probe SM as well as any anomalous contributions to the decay.
-Similar asymmetry has also been discussed in Ref.~\cite{Bhattacharya:2014rra} to measure $CP$ odd properties of Yukawa sector in $H \to Z V$ decays.
-In our work we construct all possible asymmetries and perform a case by case analysis discussing relative contributions of different diagrams and their consequences on respective asymmetries.
+In our work we take a model independent approach and write down the most general $H Z V$ vertex.
+We then derive the angular distributions for $H \to Z V\to 4 \ell$ decays.
+We show how to extract independent angular observables in terms of angular asymmetries from the three angular distributions.
+Study of these observables offer unique probe to the CP structure of $HZV$ decays.
+Moreover as the angular observables are functions of $HZV$ couplings therefore any hint of NP in the $HZV$ vertex can be extracted via them.
+These asymmetries have been discussed in \cite{Buchalla:2013mpa,Modak:2013sb,Modak:2014zca,Bhattacherjee:2015xra} in the context of $H \to Z Z^*\to 4 \ell$ decays, to probe non standard Higgs coupling via angular analysis.
+They provide powerful tools which can probe SM as well as any anomalous contributions to the rare Higgs decays.
+In our work we construct all possible asymmetries and perform a case by case analysis discussing relative contributions of different diagrams and the effect of anomalous couplings in gauge or Yukawa sector on these asymmetries.

 The plan of the paper goes as follows.
-In section~\ref{sec:direct} we compute the SM contributions of the three processes and compare their relative strengths.
-Section~\ref{sec:anghvz} is devoted to formalize the angular analysis and construction of angular asymmetries for $H \to Z V$ with further decays of $V$ and $Z$ into pair of leptons.
-We also discuss how to probe different Higgs coupling using these angular asymmetries.
+In section~\ref{sec:direct} we compute the SM contributions of the three channels and compare their relative strengths.
+Section~\ref{sec:anghvz} is devoted to formalization of the angular analysis and construction of angular asymmetries for $H \to Z V$ with further decays of $Z$ and $V$ into pair of charged leptons taken into account.
+We also discuss how to probe different Higgs couplings using these angular asymmetries.
 In Section~\ref{sec:conclusion} we conclude our results.